taobo0310/musicdl/README.md

 (2) Pass Cookies for VIP or Logged-in Access

-If a source works better when logged in, provide cookies from that platform's web session.
+If a source works better when logged in, provide cookies from that platform's web session, *e.g.*, `QQMusicClient`:
-For example, for `QQMusicClient`:

 ```python
 from musicdl import musicdl